Edgar-Donk/PIL-dimensions/docs/dims/line_dim.rst

 (AF) and lastly the perpendicular distance d3 between the shaft and the trailing tips (EF).
 The default value (8, 10, 3) is not a right angled triangle but produces a shape like that of a swift's tail.

+**arrow** has three options "first", "last" and "both" which positions the arrow relative to the line ends.

 Create Dimension Script
 -----------------------